vulk/Austin_Software_Co-operatives/README.md

 Where: Google Hangouts and/or in person in Austin, TX

-## Next meetup: Wednesday, October 3rd, 2018 at 7pm Central Time
+## Next meetup: Wednesday, January 9th, 2019 at 7pm Central Time
- - Topic: The Surprising Power of Liberating Structures: Simple Rules to Unleash A Culture of Innovation by Henri Lipmanowicz and Keith McCandless
+ - Topic: TBD

 ---